Peugeot 508: Second generation (R83; 2018)

 A second generation was announced by Peugeot in February 2018, and was officially unveiled at the Geneva Motor Show in March 2018.
 The estate version was rumoured in May 2018, announced in June and was officially unveiled at the 2018 Paris Motor Show.
 The design is inspired by the Instinct shooting brake concept, shown at the 2017 Geneva Motor Show.
+It won the "Most Beautiful Car of The Year 2018" award at the International Automobile Festival, where the Peugeot e-Legend also won "The Most Beautiful Concept Car of The Year".

-In terms of powertrain options, the new 508 will have petrol engine options, both 1.6 litre PureTech turbocharged engines, with different power outputs; and three turbodiesel options.
+In terms of powertrain options, the new 508 has petrol engine options, both 1.6 litre PureTech turbocharged engines, with different power outputs; and three turbodiesel options, and is the first passenger vehicle sold under the Peugeot brand to be based on a stretched version of the EMP2 platform.
 The automatic transmission has been updated to an eight speed Aisin EAT8 unit, replacing the older EAT6 units.
 A plug-in hybrid version was revealed in September 2019.

 In May 2019, the 508 debuted in the market in the Middle East, featuring the carryover 165 hp 1.6 litre engine, and the six speed automatic of the previous generation.